In veiled message to China, Obama renews commitment to Asia-Pacific pivot

 “No one should ever question our resolve or our commitments to our allies,” Obama said in a policy speech at Queensland University in Brisbane, where he is attending a G20 summit.

+The policy is widely seen as intended to counter China’s rising influence, although Obama, at a news conference with Xi earlier in the week, denied there was any desire to contain Beijing.

+The Obama administration has billed the pivot to the region as a centerpiece of its foreign policy since it was announced in his first term.

-But many in Asia are looking for further proof that the policy is real, with Obama’s agenda dominated by crises ranging from Ukraine, Islamic State and Ebola.
+But many in Asia are looking for further proof that the policy is real, especially with Obama’s agenda dominated by crises ranging from the battle against Islamic State militants and the conflict in Ukraine to the spread of Ebola.

-“Day in, day out, steadily, deliberately, we will continue to deepen our engagement using every element of our power —diplomacy, military, economic, development,” Obama said.

-While reiterating the position that Washington welcomes the rise of a peaceful, stable, prosperous China, he said Beijing must prove itself to be a “responsible actor” and “adhere to the same rules as other nations, whether in trade or on the seas.”
+Obama made clear that in addition to security, Washington was determined to expand trade, a goal underscored by efforts to forge a trans-Pacific trade partnership in difficult negotiations that so far exclude China.

 But even as Obama hailed the region’s “dynamism,” he warned of potential threats.